U.S. Navy relieves aircraft carrier commander who wrote letter urging coronavirus action

 "I don’t know why you would punish someone for that, especially with so many lives at stake," he said.
 SOUGHT 'DECISIVE ACTION'

 Over 100 personnel on the ship have tested positive for the coronavirus so far.
-In the four-page letter, Crozier described a bleak situation aboard the nuclear-powered carrier as more sailors tested positive for the highly contagious respiratory virus.
+In the four-page letter, Crozier, who took command in November, described a bleak situation aboard the nuclear-powered carrier as more sailors tested positive for the highly contagious respiratory virus.

 He called for "decisive action": removing over 4,000 sailors from the ship and isolating them.
 He said that unless the Navy acted immediately, it would be failing to properly safeguard "our most trusted asset - our sailors."
 The letter put the Pentagon on the defensive about whether it was doing enough to keep the warship's crew members safe, and alarmed the families of those aboard the vessel, whose home port is in San Diego.